lengning/PCA-wrapper/README.md

 - Rscript PCA.R PCA_example3.tab 5 50 F
 - Rscript PCA.R PCA_example.csv 4 10 T F
 - Rscript PCA.R bulkex.csv 4 10 T F T scex.csv
+- Rscript PCA.R bulkex.csv 4 10 T T T scex.csv

 The 3rd term indicates the name of the input data set.
 Currently the program takes csv files or tab delimited file.
 The input file will be treated as a tab delimited file if the suffix is not '.csv'.
 Rows are genes and columns are samples.
 Row names and column names are required in the input file.
-If Projected == T, this entry of input data file can be bulk (The file that you want to use PC/loadings information).
+If Projected == T, this entry of input data file can be bulk file (The file that you want to use PC/loadings information).

 The 4th term defines number of PCs to output (define it as k, default k =5)